awsdocs/amazon-chime-user-guide/doc_source/voice-focus.md

 1. Choose **Voice Focus \(noise suppression\)** to clear the check mark\.

 Repeat those steps to turn Amazon Voice Focus on again\.

+**Note**
+Currently, Amazon Voice Focus runs on these devices:
+Windows 7 SP1 and later on computers running at least 4th generation Intel processors, or the AMD equivalent\. macOS machines from 2007 and later\.